Queer NLP: A Critical Survey on Literature Gaps, Biases and Trends

 Several papers use other tasks as a testbed to assess the harmfulness of LLMs.
 For instance, \citet{sobhani-etal-2023-measuring} evaluate gender bias in the context of hate speech and offensive language classification.
-While this method allows for quick automatic text analysis and provides more realistic data than template-based methods, it also comes with the shortcomings discussed in \Cref{sec:text-classification}, which is entirely dedicated to text classification.
 In the same vein, some works also make the use of question-answering datasets for this purpose.
 SlayQA \citep{bunzeck-zarriess-2024-slayqa} provides contexts and question that specifically probe the model's ability to handle neopronouns, while BBQ \citep{parrish-etal-2022-bbq} provides contexts that are intentionally kept ambiguous as to expose LLMs' internal biases about different social groups.
-This is also looked into by \citet{shaier-etal-2023-emerging}, who analyze how the additional of superfluous demographic information changes the answer of medical question-answering systems.
+This is also looked into by \citet{shaier-etal-2023-emerging}, who analyze how the additional of superfluous demographic information changes the answer of LLM-based medical question-answering systems.